-C-SPA refers to the Children's Single Point of Access and the Child Protection Consultation Line. (previously known as the MASH)
+C-SPA refers to the Children's Single Point of Access and the Child Protection Consultation Line.

 Introduction

 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with statutory guidance: 'Working Together to Safeguard Children' 2018, Revised Safeguarding Statutory Guidance 'Framework for the Assessment of Children in Need and their Families' 2000, 'What to do if You are Worried a Child is Being Abused' 2015.